Skip to main content

 Forest high ropes course Jungfernheide in Berlin © Waldhochseilgarten Jungfernheide

-This is one of the real insider tips: many attractions such as the legendary Madame Tussauds wax museum grant children free admission on their birthday.
+It's one of the real insider tips: Numerous adventure facilities grant birthday children free entry on their big day.

 Berlin with children: Parks